Alan Lancaster: Amends with Quo and "Frantic Four" tour (2013–2014)

 In March 2010 Lancaster and Rossi met in Sydney leading to speculation of the original line-up reuniting.
 This was later denied by current bassist, Rhino, who explained in an interview that Lancaster was in poor health and unable to participate in any such reunion.
 However his health improved and it was announced that the classic "Frantic Four" line-up of Francis Rossi, Rick Parfitt, Alan Lancaster and John Coghlan would perform a series of concerts together in March 2013.

 He appeared in the 2012 documentary on Status Quo, titled Hello Quo.

 In 2014, Lancaster again participated in the original four-piece Quo line-up and went on another successful tour.
 Although he appeared to be somewhat physically fragile on stage, his vocals were well received by the crowds.
 Lancaster's final appearance with Status Quo on the 2014 tour took place on 12 April at The O2 in Dublin.

 In November 2019, Lancaster was interviewed extensively about his time in his post Quo outfits The Party Boys and The Bombers on the Australian Rock Show podcast.

 Personal life

-Born in Peckham in 1949, in the 2012 Status Quo documentary Hello Quo, Lancaster stated that he had a "great" upbringing.
-He attended Sedgehill Comprehensive School, where he met future "Quo" frontman Francis Rossi in the school orchestra.
+Born in Peckham, London in 1949, Lancaster has stated that he had a "great" upbringing.
+He attended Sedgehill Comprehensive School, where he met Rossi in the school orchestra.
 Rossi and Lancaster became close friends and, along with other schoolmates formed the band "The Scorpions" – an early Quo forerunner.

 On 26 September 2021, Lancaster died in Sydney, Australia, at the age of 72, due to complications from multiple sclerosis.